-- 3.1 Where the teacher is not satisfied following Stage 1, he/she should send written details of the reasons for his/her dissatisfaction to the Management Committee within 10 working days of receiving the written decision.
-The Management Committee should then arrange to meet with the employee again within 10 days of receipt of the written appeal. - 3.2 The employee may be accompanied at the meeting by a trade union representative or colleague employed at the school.
-The Management Committee may be advised by a senior colleague or by a human resources officer of the Local Authority. - 3.3 The Management Committee shall allow the employee or his/her representative the right to make an oral statement in support of the written submission.
-There shall be an opportunity for the Management Committee to question the employee about his/her statement.
+- 3.1 Where the teacher is not satisfied following Stage 1, he/she should send written details of the reasons for his/her dissatisfaction to the head of service within 10 working days of receiving the written decision.
+The head of service should then arrange to meet with the employee again within 10 days of receipt of the written appeal. - 3.2 The employee may be accompanied at the meeting by a trade union representative or colleague employed at the school.
+The head of service may be advised by a senior colleague or by a human resources officer of the Local Authority. - 3.3 The head of service shall allow the employee or his/her representative the right to make an oral statement in support of the written submission.
+There shall be an opportunity for the head of service to question the employee about his/her statement.
 The employee or his/her representative shall also have the opportunity to put questions to the head of service about the decision at Stage 1.
-There should be an opportunity for the employee or his/her representative to make a closing statement - 3.4 If the circumstances permit, the Management Committee should give his/her decision on the matter orally, normally after an adjournment to consider the decision.
+There should be an opportunity for the employee or his/her representative to make a closing statement - 3.4 If the circumstances permit, the head of service should give his/her decision on the matter orally, normally after an adjournment to consider the decision.
 This decision shall be confirmed in writing within three working days.
 Alternatively, the circumstances may require further review and/or enquiries.